Login | Register

 Target Audience: Human Resources, Hiring managers, job seekers, employment agencies, staffing and recruiting companies.

-Website URL: http://www.StaffingReviews.com
+Website URL: https://www.StaffingReviews.com

 Feedback sought:

-1) Visit http://www.StaffingReviews.com.
+1) Visit https://www.StaffingReviews.com.
 What is your initial impression of what you see?
 Are you immediately drawn to click any of the buttons?
 Why or why not?

 2) Is the site easy to navigate?
 What can be improved?